Change Text Size:

 Expert Talks Brain Injury, Dementia Link (MyFoxTwinCities) - July 18, 2011

 A study of over 280,000 veterans shows their risk of developing dementia doubles if they have had a brain injury.
 In fact, the seven-year study found that over 15 percent of veterans who suffered a traumatic brain injury later suffered from dementia while only 6.7 percent of those who were not injured later exhibited symptoms.
-FOX 9 News spoke with Brad Donaldson, of the Brain Injury Association of Minnesota, about the study’s results and the potential link between brain injury and dementia.
+FOX 9 News spoke with Brad Donaldson, of the Minnesota Brain Injury Alliance, about the study’s results and the potential link between brain injury and dementia.

 Woman Conceives Despite Brain Injury (MyFoxTwinCities) - July 13, 2011